-N No. 3
+A No. 3

-Closed Systems, Enclosed Cabs, and Water-Soluble Packaging in Non-Agricultural Settings
+Closed Systems, Enclosed Cabs, and Water-Soluble Packaging on Farms

 If you hand-pour or mix a dangerous pesticide, you are at great risk of getting hurt or sick.

 There are additional safety rules you must follow when working with these pesticides.
 Your employer must make sure you know these rules before you use these types of pesticides.